-By up-cycling clothing donations and ultimately supporting the circular economy, UpLift Canada is alleviating the environmental damage being caused by clothing waste in landfills, and instead repurposing these items into a usable resource to those in need.
+By up-cycling clothing donations, UpLift Canada is alleviating environmental damage caused by clothing waste in landfills, and instead repurposing these items into a usable resource.

-The UpLift Canada Foundation is an all encompassing Non-Profit Organization because we are working to alleviate environmental and social justice inequalities in a way that benefits both the giver and the receiver.
-Not only this, but we aim to support individuals who are systemically over represented in shelter housing situations.
-We believe in an intersectional approach to giving and receiving.
-Meaning that, we aim to foster equitable relationships with the shelters and citizens we collaborate with.
+The UpLift Canada Foundation works to alleviate environmental and social justice inequalities in a way that benefits both the giver and the receiver.
+We aim to support individuals who are systemically over represented in shelter housing and embrace an intersectional approach to giving and receiving.

 Maggie Larocque (she/her)

 Maggie Larocque founded the Uplift Canada Foundation in January 2021, while she was an honours student at McGill University.
 Now a McGill graduate, Maggie continues to grow within the NPO sector, specifically within the gender equity, environment and youth mentorship arena.
 From the work of Uplift Canada Foundation to mentoring youth in her role as Coordinator at BG